varya/bem-articles-tmp/what-you-can-borrow-from-yandex-frontend-dev.en.md

 A set of jQuery-UI components turned into a block library.
 If you are used to jQuery-UI, you can still use it but with the nice BEM stack.
 * [Modernizir BL](https://github.com/narqo/modernizr-bl)<br/>
 a small repository that represents modernizr library, which many of you I am sure are familiar with, with BEM terms.

+## How to Try?
+There is a project skeleton hosted on GitHub, [bem-project-stub](https://github.com/bem/project-stub).<br/>
+This is a repository that can be a base for your own project using `bem-bl`, other necessary libraries and, of course, your own blocks.
+It's README gives all the explanations.<br/>So, this is a cool opportunity to touch BEM stack.
+### BEM Satellite Development Tools
+Besides, BEM team also produces many very nice development tools.
+[Borschik](https://github.com/veged/borschik) has already been introduced.
+Also, you might be interested into [CSSO](http://bem.info/tools/csso/), which is CSS optimizer unlike others.
+It does usual minification, but what is more, preforms structural optimizations, which no one of existing optimizers can do.
+**before**
+    .test1 {        border: none;        background-color: red;    }    .test2 {        border: none    }    .test3 {        background-color: #FF000;    }
+**after**
+    .test1, .test2 {        border: none    }    .test1, .test3 {        background-color: #F00;     }
+These two small pieces of code give a taste how smart CSSO is.
+Indeed the full list of the transformations it makes on CSS cannot be listed because of it's really huge.
+But you can find them all with the link http://bem.info/tools/csso/.
+One more optimizer, called [SVGO](https://github.com/svg/svgo), cleans SVG files from many useless information which graphic different editors leave inside.
+### Upshort
+So, BEM is
+ - A methodology about how to code web projects; - A toolkit to automate development and optimize production code, and - Libraries helping to develop faster and better.
+Please address your questions to the comminuty asking in [BEM Facebook group](http://www.facebook.com/groups/209713935765634/) or in Twitter [@bem_tw](https://twitter.com/bem_tw).